Need your loan approved fast?

 By applying for a Personal Loan with EC Loans and signing the Application form received from this website I confirm the following:

-I authorize your agent Netcash to debit my account on your behalf.
-The debit order agreement may be cancelled by giving thirty days written notice in writing but I understand that any amounts withdrawn while this agreement was in force in owing.
+I authorize your agent SoftyComp to debit my account on your behalf.
+The debit order agreement may be canceled by giving thirty days written notice in writing but I understand that any amounts withdrawn while this agreement was in force in owing.

 We will keep you updated on the complete process of seeking a loan for you that best suits you and have more than one option available to most clients.

 We can also assist our clients with the following:

 If a loan is declined we can forward your details for Debt-Restructuring in order to get your Credit Profile in good standing so you can apply for Home-Loans, Car Finance, etc. in future (Not Debt Review or Counselling).
 Please contact us about this offer.

 For more information on Home Loans & Bonds (Non-Blacklisted) please e-mail details to firstname.lastname@example.org

 In the event that the payment day falls on a Saturday, Sunday or recognized South African public holiday, the payment day will automatically be the very next ordinary business day.
 Further, if there are insufficient funds in the nominated account to meet the obligation, we are entitled to track your account for 7 days and re-present the instruction for payment as soon as sufficient funds are available in your account.

 |30||This record will damage your credit scores only when it is reported as currently 30 days late.
 The exception is if you are 30 days late often.
 Otherwise, a 30-day late payment will not cause lasting damage.|

 |60||This record will also damage your credit scores when it is reported as currently 60 days late.
 Again, the exception is if you are 60 days late often.
 Otherwise, it will not cause long term damage.|